corenova/kos/docs/usage.md

 The **data token** in the `kos` interactive prompt is expressed using **KSON** (Kinetic Stream Object Notation).
 It is basically JSON but *prefixed* with a single *token string* which is used as a **label** to describe the data.

-Here are some examples of KSON expressions (where `foo` is the keyword):
+Here are some examples of KSON expressions (where `foo` is the token keyword):
 ```
 foo "bar" // valid
 foo { } // valid